Captain lieutenant: Denmark, Norway and Finland

 The same rank is used in the navies of Denmark (kaptajnløjtnant), Norway (kapteinløytnant) and Finland (kapteeniluutnantti; Kaptenlöjtnant).

 In Denmark and Norway, the higher rank is Ship-of-the-line captain (Orlogskaptajn; Orlogskaptein), and the lower rank is First lieutenant (Premierløjtnant) in Denmark and Lieutenant (Løytnant) in Norway.

+The rank was also used in the Royal Danish Army between 1923 and 1962.

-Latvia, Lithuanian and Estonia
+Estonia

 In the Estonian Navy the similarly sounding rank of kaptenleitnant is an officer rank classified as NATO OF-4, i.e. equal to commander in the Royal Navy and United States Navy.
-As the commander of the Estonian Navy is a captain, this is the de facto second highest rank in the Estonian Navy.

 Sweden

-A captain lieutenant (Kaptenlöjtnant) was in Sweden an officer standing between captain and lieutenant, who commanded one of the companies, which actually had the regimental commander, lieutenant colonel or major as chief.
-In 1750, the captain lieutenant was replaced by staff captain, whose number, when the so-called sekundmajor in 1757 was established, became four in each infantry regiment.
-The rank was removed following the 1833 wage regulation.
+A captain lieutenant (Kaptenlöjtnant) was in Sweden an officer standing between captain and lieutenant, who commanded one of the companies, which actually had the regimental commander, lieutenant colonel or major as officer commanding.
+In 1750, the rank title of captain lieutenant was replaced by that of staff captain, whose number, when the rand of second major was established in 1757, became four in each infantry regiment.
+The rank was abolished in 1833.